Hopefully everything you need to know about Bickerstock is here.

 Bands, artists and musicians are local and all play for free, as all our proceeds go to charity.
 So go on, give them an extra cheer.

 Licensed refreshments are available from the bar, from wines to locally brewed ales; there’s something to suit everyone’s tastes.

-Tea, coffee, hot chocolate, juices, lots of homemade cakes and other goodies are available from Gladys’ fab tea stand.
+Tea, coffee, hot chocolate, juices, lots of homemade cakes and other goodies are available from Gladys’s fabulous tea stand from 11am onwards.
 Come and put your feet up, have a natter and a cuppa, and be entertained by the bands.
 All proceeds from this stall go to Holy Trinity Church, Bickerstaffe.